 06 Oct What Is Optical Fiber Technology, and How Does It Work?

-While many of us have heard the term “fiber optics” or “optical fiber technology” to describe a type of cable or a technology using light, few of us really understand what it’s all about.
-Here we describe the basics about optical fiber technology, how to work with fiber optics, its purpose, features, benefits, and what fiber optics are used for today.
+While many of us have heard the term “fiber optics” or “optical fiber” technology to describe a type of cable or a technology using light, few of us really understand what it’s all about.
+Here we describe the basics about fiber optic technology, how to work with it, as well as its purpose, features, benefits, and what fiber optics are used for today.
+We’ll explore answers to: How do fibre optics work?
+How do optical fibers work?
+And, how does fiber optics work?

 What Is Optical Fiber (Fiber Optics) Technology?

 Fiber optics, or optical fibers, are long, thin strands of carefully drawn glass about the diameter of a human hair.
-These strands are arranged in bundles called optical cables.
+These strands are arranged in bundles called fiber optic cables.
 We rely on them to transmit light signals over long distances.

 At the transmitting source, the light signals are encoded with data… the same data you see on the screen of a computer.
-So, the optical fiber transmits “data” by light to a receiving end, where the light signal is decoded as data.
+So, the fiber transmits “data” by light to a receiving end, where the light signal is decoded as data.
 Therefore, fiber optics is actually a transmission medium – a “pipe” to carry signals over long distances at very high speeds.

 Fiber optic cables were originally developed in the 1950s for endoscopes.
 The purpose was to help doctors view the inside of a human patient without major surgery.
 In the 1960s, telephone engineers found a way to use the same technology to transmit and receive telephone calls at the “speed of light”.
 That is about 186,000 miles per second in a vacuum, but slows to about two-thirds of this speed in a cable.
 So, what are fiber optics used for?
 In a nutshell, for signal transmission, communication and vision (video).